Abelian varieties genuinely of $\mathrm{GL}_n$-type: -adic representations

 \section{$\lambda$-adic representations}

 Let $A$ be an abelian variety, so that $A$ is genuinely of $\GL_n$-type, $E$ denotes a maximal subfield of $D=\End^0(A)$, and $H$ and $F$ denote the centers of $\End^0(A)$ and $\End^0(A_\kbar)$, respectively.
-In this section we will introduce $\lambda$-adic representations attached to~$A$.
-One of our goals is to show that the study of these representations is independent of the choice of $E$.
+In this section we prove part $i)$ of the \hyperref[thm:main]{Main Theorem}.

-Throughout this section we will assume and that $E/H$ is a Galois extension.
+Throughout this section we will assume that $E/H$ is a Galois extension.
 In fact, the theory of central simple algebras shows that $E$ can always be chosen so that $E/H$ is cyclic.
 For a rational prime $\ell$, let $V_\ell(A)$ denote the $\ell$-adic rational Tate module of $A$, and denote by

 the $\ell$-adic representation attached to $A$.
 That $A$ is of $\GL_n$-type means that there exists a number field $E$ of degree $2\dim(A)/n$ and a $\Q$-algebra embedding $E\hookrightarrow \End^0(A)$.
 For every prime $\Ll$ of $E$ dividing $\ell$, let $E_\Ll$ denote the completion of $E$ at $\Ll$ and let $V_\Ll(A)$ denote the tensor product $V_\ell(A) \otimes_{E\otimes \Q_\ell} E_\Ll$ taken with respect to the $\Q_\ell$-algebra map